 JUS399 - Selected Topics in Criminal Justice

-This course is a focused examination of an emerging and dynamic problem or issue in the study and practice of criminal justice.
+Focused examinations of an emerging and dynamic problem or issue are in the study and practice of criminal justice.
 Special subject matter not ordinarily covered in the existing curricula can be presented by interested faculty.
-Examples include, but are not limited to, alternative punishment schemes, euthanasia and mercy killing, international security issues, civil disobedience and the rule of law, minorities in the justice system, affirmative action policy, deadly use of force, and women in criminal justice.
-(3 crs.)
+Examples include but are not limited to: alternative punishment schemes, euthanasia and mercy killing, civil disobedience and the rule of law, minorities in the justice system, affirmative action policy, and police use of force and women in criminal justice.

 JUS400 - Foreign Study in Law and Justice